 Madrid airport is just around 10 kms from downtown, so the ride is usually a short one.
 The options you have include taxis, metro, train, bus and private transfers.

 Car rental is another option, Madrid airport has all of the major car rental operators available.
-However, if you are staying in the city centre, I would avoid this option as it is not the easiest or most relaxing place to drive.
+However, if you are staying in the city center, I would avoid this option as it is not the easiest or most relaxing place to drive.

 The last option is the bus from Madrid airport to city centre.
 And while the trip ticket is priced at €5, most people would want a faster alternative than a means of transportation that took one hour for such a short journey.
 Here’s a lowdown of what each option offers.